 For more information on the benefits of laser, please read our article on this subject.

 Where another health practitioner has not identified or diagnosed the presence of oral restrictions, or where there are only limited observed symptoms, a consultation in the first instance is suitable.
-This takes no less than 30 minutes.
+This takes no less than 30 minutes for infants and toddlers under 2 years of age.

 If you have contacted Enhance on the recommendation of another parent or through your own search, please read the signs and symptoms that often indicate functional issues due to a tongue tie.
 Our receptionists will be able to determine the length of your visit based on your concerns and needs.
 A consultation and examination will take approximately 30 minutes.
 While the actual laser treatment usually takes less than a minute, if this is required, a further 30 minutes will be planned to allow time for settling and feeding where possible after surgery.